Dai Richards

-David Thomas Richards (31 October 1906 – 1 October 1969) was a Welsh professional football left half who made over 210 appearances in the Football League for Wolverhampton Wanderers.
+David Thomas Richards (31 October 1906 – 1 October 1969) was a Welsh professional footballer who made over 210 appearances as a left half in the Football League for Wolverhampton Wanderers.
 He also played league football for Birmingham and Brentford and won 21 caps for Wales.
+He is one of only two players to have been on the winning side against England for Wales four times (goalkeeper Bert Gray is the other).
+Richards appeared in the victories in 1933, both victories in 1936 and in 1938.

 Personal life

 Richards' brother Billy also played in the Football League and was capped by Wales.
 Richards died in Yardley, Birmingham in 1969, at age 62.